How to Verify a Contractor in Oregon

 Check complaint and disciplinary history

 The official CCB website shows the contractor's full complaint history, unpaid claims, civil penalties, and any suspensions from the past 10 years.
-This information is not available on CCBLookup — you need to check it directly on the official CCB site.
+This information is not available on CCB Lookup - CCB Lookup shows license, bond, and insurance data only.
+For complaint history, you must check the official CCB site directly.

 Red Flags to Watch For